 People can suffer harm in many ways, but when the harm is due to another’s carelessness or recklessness, they may have grounds for a civil suit.
 A local attorney could help someone file a personal injury claim caused by:

 Each type of case requires a unique approach for proving that a defendant was negligent.
 Therefore, it is essential to consult with a well-practiced attorney when handling a civil claim.

 Proving negligence in a personal injury case requires a well-versed Blair County accident attorney to first show that the defendant owed the plaintiff duty of care.
 The claimant and their seasoned attorney must then show that the defendant violated their duty of care and that it directly resulted in the plaintiff’s injury.
 The injuries must be severe enough to warrant compensation, as there must be actual harm.

 Pennsylvania uses a modified version of comparative negligence laws to determine fault in civil cases.
 For instance, if a plaintiff is found to be 20 percent at fault for his or her injuries and seeks $20,000 in damages, he or she can only $16,000, because 20% of the $20,000 award would be reduced to account for the plaintiff’s own share of the fault.
 People who are found 50 percent or more at fault for the accidents that resulted in their injuries are not eligible for compensation.

-If you were recently injured due to another person’s negligent actions, you should consider contacting a Blair County personal injury lawyer as soon as you can.
+If you were recently injured due to another person’s negligent actions, you should contact a knowledgeable Blair County personal injury lawyer as soon as you can.
 With the help of a compassionate and trustworthy legal professional, you could improve your chances of a positive outcome.
 Get started on your case now by calling the law office of Marcus & Mack to discuss your options.

 By: Breona C.